pprosser-redhat/3ScaleProcess/sync/README.md

 ### Running the example in OpenShift

-The Camel route using 4 custom properties that need to be changed before using,
+The Camel route using 8 custom properties that need to be changed before using,

 these can be changed in application.yml, or via a config map on Openshift

-The 4 properties are :
+The 8 properties are :

-	bpm.hostname
-	bpm.port
+	bpm.hostname (can use either the OCP route or service) bpm.port
 	bpm.username
 	bpm.password
+	bpm.organisation
+	amp.http
+	amp.hostname    (if using AMP on OCP then as a demo, it's recommended to use the Openshift service name - this will avoid needing to configure truststore for self signed keys amp.port

+Here is an example configmap :-

+	apiVersion: v1
+		kind: ConfigMap
+	metadata:
+		name: bpm-config
+		namespace: accountapprovals
+		selfLink: /api/v1/namespaces/accountapprovals/configmaps/bpm-config
+		uid: ca120cce-f54f-11e7-9096-080027b8f3eb
+		resourceVersion: '477687'
+		creationTimestamp: '2018-01-09T15:14:29Z'
+	data:
+		amp.hostname: system-provider.amp.svc
+		amp.http: http
+		amp.port: '3000'
+		bpm.hostname: rhcs-bpms-install-demo-accountapprovals.192.168.99.100.nip.io
+		bpm.organisation: 3scale
+		bpm.port: '80'

 The properties need to be changed to reflect your environment